CNN's Ward says Kabul colleague nearly pistol-whipped - NewsBreak

 CNN's Ward says Kabul colleague nearly pistol-whipped

-NEW YORK — (AP) — Clarissa Ward described on Wednesday how a member of her CNN crew was nearly pistol-whipped by a Taliban fighter as they were covering a tumultuous scene outside the airport in Kabul.
+Clarissa Ward described on Wednesday how a member of her CNN crew was nearly pistol-whipped by a Taliban fighter as they were covering a tumultuous scene outside the airport in Kabul

 “I've covered all sorts of crazy situations,” Ward said in a report that aired on CNN.
 “This was mayhem.
 This was nuts.”